ulule/developers.ulule.com/content/reference/sponsorship.md

 ## List project sponsorships

-Retrieves the all the sponsorships of a project.
+Retrieves all the sponsorships of a project.

 {{% http method="get" %}}/v1/projects/:id/sponsorships{{% /http %}}